Propoxyphene Addiction & Withdrawal Treatment

 - Propoxyphene is almost always bound to acetaminophen so long-term use is damaging.
 Effects may include liver problems, stomach cramps, nausea and chronic constipation that can lead to colon rupture.

 - Propoxyphene withdrawal symptoms may occur rapidly without the drug.

 What happens in prescription drug treatment programs?
 Darvon and Darvocet addiction is treated like other types of opioid addiction.
-It will typically require medically monitored drug detox in a Darvocet addiction treatment center.
+It will typically require medically monitored drug detox in an addiction treatment center.